hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

             .setRequiredMember( "192.168.10.100" ).setEnabled( true );
 ```

-It has below elements and attributes.
+It has the following elements and attributes.

-- `multicast`: It includes parameters to fine tune the multicast join mechanism.
+- `multicast`: These parameters fine tune the multicast join mechanism.
 	- `enabled`: Specifies whether the multicast discovery is enabled or not.
 Values can be `true` or `false`.
 	- `multicast-group`: The multicast group IP address.
-Specify it when you want to create clusters within the same network.
+Specify this when you want to create clusters within the same network.
 Values can be between 224.0.0.0 and 239.255.255.255.
-Default value is 224.2.2.3
+Default value is 224.2.2.3.
-	- `multicast-port`: The multicast socket port which Hazelcast member listens to and sends discovery messages through it.
+	- `multicast-port`: The multicast socket port through to which a Hazelcast member listens and sends discovery messages.
 Default value is 54327.
 	- `multicast-time-to-live`: Time-to-live value for multicast packets sent out to control the scope of multicasts.
-You can have more information [here](http://www.tldp.org/HOWTO/Multicast-HOWTO-2.html).
+You can read more information [here](http://www.tldp.org/HOWTO/Multicast-HOWTO-2.html).
 	- `multicast-timeout-seconds`: Only when the nodes are starting up, this timeout (in seconds) specifies the period during which a node waits for a multicast response from another node.
 For example, if you set it as 60 seconds, each node will wait for 60 seconds until a leader node is selected.
 Its default value is 2 seconds.
-	- `trusted-interfaces`: Includes IP addresses of trusted members.
+	- `trusted-interfaces`: Includes the IP addresses of trusted members.
 When a node wants to join to the cluster, its join request will be rejected if it is not a trusted member.
-You can give an IP addresses range using the wildcard (\*) on the last digit of IP address (e.g. 192.168.1.\* or 192.168.1.100-110).
+You can give an IP address range using the wildcard (\*) on the last digit of the IP address (e.g. 192.168.1.\* or 192.168.1.100-110).

-- `tcp-ip`: It includes parameters to fine tune the TCP/IP join mechanism.
+- `tcp-ip`: These parameters fine tune the TCP/IP join mechanism.
 	- `enabled`: Specifies whether the TCP/IP discovery is enabled or not.
 Values can be `true` or `false`.
 	- `required-member`: IP address of the required member.
-Cluster will only formed if the member with this IP address is found.
+The cluster will form only if the member with this IP address is found.
 	- `member`: IP address(es) of one or more well known members.
-Once members are connected to these well known ones, all member addresses will be communicated with each other.
+Once members are connected to these well known members, all member addresses will be communicated with each other.
 You can also give comma separated IP addresses using the `members` tag.

-- `aws`: It includes parameters to allow the nodes form a cluster on Amazon EC2 environment.
+- `aws`: These parameters allow the nodes to form a cluster on an Amazon EC2 environment.
 	- `enabled`: Specifies whether the EC2 discovery is enabled or not.
 Values can be `true` or `false`.
 	- `access-key`, `secret-key`: Access and secret keys of your account on EC2.
 	- `region`: The region where your nodes are running.
 Default value is `us-east-1`.
-Needs to be specified if the region is other than the default one.
+Must be specified if the region is other than the default one.
 	- `host-header`: ???.
-It is optional.
+This is optional.
-	- `security-group-name`:Name of the security group you specified at the EC2 management console.
-It is used to narrow the Hazelcast nodes to be within this group.
-It is optional.
+	- `security-group-name`: Name of the security group you specified at the EC2 management console.
+This narrows the Hazelcast nodes to be within this group.
+This parameter is optional.
 	- `tag-key`, `tag-value`: To narrow the members in the cloud down to only Hazelcast nodes, you can set these parameters as the ones you specified in the EC2 console.
-They are optional.
+These parameters are optional.

 ##### Interfaces

-You can specify which network interfaces that Hazelcast should use.
-Servers mostly have more than one network interface so you may want to list the valid IPs.
-Range characters ('\*' and '-') can be used for simplicity.
-So 10.3.10.\*, for instance, refers to IPs between 10.3.10.0 and 10.3.10.255.
-Interface 10.3.10.4-18 refers to IPs between 10.3.10.4 and 10.3.10.18 (4 and 18 included).
-If network interface configuration is enabled (disabled by default) and if Hazelcast cannot find an matching interface, then it will print a message on console and will not start on that node.
+You can specify which network interfaces Hazelcast should use.
+Servers usually have more than one network interface, so you may want to list the valid IPs.
+You can use range characters ('\*' and '-') for simplicity: for instance, 10.3.10.\* refers to IPs between 10.3.10.0 and 10.3.10.255, and interface 10.3.10.4-18 refers to IPs between 10.3.10.4 and 10.3.10.18 (4 and 18 included).
+If network interface configuration is enabled (it is disabled by default) and if Hazelcast cannot find a matching interface, then it will print a message on the console and will not start on that node.

 **Declarative:**